Ventura, California: Downtown

 Downtown Ventura is home to the Mission San Buenaventura, museums, galleries, dining, and shopping.
 Located in downtown is the historic Ortega Adobe, once home to the Ortega family known for chili products.
 Downtown Ventura is home to Ventura's ornate city hall.
 Downtown includes restaurants, wine bars, breweries, and the Rubicon Theatre Company.

 In Plaza Park (Chestnut and Santa Clara streets, downtown) stands a large Moreton Bay fig tree.
 Across the street, the main post office has murals on interior walls commissioned by the Section of Painting and Sculpture of the U.S. Treasury Department as New Deal art.

 Other sites

 Ventura Harbor is the headquarters for the Channel Islands National Park.

 Ventura Harbor has fishing boats, seafood restaurants and a retail center, the Ventura Harbor Village.
 The Channel Islands National Park Headquarters is also located at the harbor, and boats to the Channel Islands depart daily.

 The Olivas Adobe, one of the early "California Rancho"-styled homes, is operated as a museum and performing arts venue.
 Living history reenactments, demonstrations of Rancho life and ghost stories are presented.
 A summer music series of performances held in the courtyard features an eclectic assortment of artists from blues to jazz to country.

 "Two Trees" refers to two lone trees on a hilltop, visible from much of Ventura.
 Access to the hill is private property.
 In early October 2017, one of the trees was destroyed by high winds.

+Temple Beth Torah is a Reform Jewish synagogue located in Ventura.